Credits: 1 to 3.

 Social Studies for Diverse Learners

-Credits: 3; Prereq: EEX 3070 and second-semester standing in the elementary ProTeach program; Coreq: LAE 4314 and EDE 4942 Integrated Teaching.
+Credits: 3; Prereq: second semester standing in the elementary ProTeach program and EEX 3070; Coreq: LAE 4314 and Integrated Teaching.

 Study of goals, methods and evaluation procedures for social studies curriculum in elementary schools (K - 6).